 A recently discovered campaign involving dozens of malicious npm packages is actively targeting developers, with many of the compromised packages still live on the registry.
-The malware enters a system during the routine installation of these packages.
-It relies on a hidden postinstall script to silently execute malicious code in the background immediately after the package is unpacked, requiring no further user interaction or generating terminal warnings.
+It relies on a hidden postinstall script to silently execute malicious code in the background immediately after installation, requiring no further user interaction or generating terminal warnings.

 In addition to spreading through the software supply chain, the malware establishes long-term access on infected Linux machines by creating hidden background services.
-It also retrieves secondary payloads from a decentralized Web3 network (Internet Computer Protocol), a tactic designed to make the attackers' infrastructure highly resistant to traditional domain takedown efforts.
+It also retrieves secondary payloads from a decentralized Internet Computer (ICP) blockchain infrastructure, a tactic designed to make the attackers' infrastructure highly resistant to traditional domain takedown efforts.

 Affected Packages